pingan8787/awesome-ai-tools/README.md

 28. [imglarger](https://imglarger.com/) 👉 Imglarger is a web app that increases image resolution and enhances visual effects using AI technology.
 It offers a lot of powerful tools to enhance pictures without losing quality.
 With imglarger, you can sharpen a blurry image, retouch a face portrait, reduce noises, remove unwanted elements, and resize images.

-To enhance and optimize image quality using this AI, follow these steps:

-Step 1: Choose a tool you need to apply to your image.
-You can select the tool you need from the navigation bar on the website's home page.

-Step 2: Upload the image you want to process.
-You can click the "Select Image" button to upload the image or drag the photos to the platform directly.

-Step 3: Click "Start" to enhance the image with your selected tool.
-The time may last 3-10 seconds before you can download the result.

-Image Enlarger is useful for photographers, graphic designers, and anyone who wants to improve image quality without losing detail or clarity.
-Try this AI image enhancer and get stunning photos right now.

 29. [Imgupscaler](https://imgupscaler.com/) 👉 Free image upscaler to upscale image by 400% and upto 16000\*16000.
 Upscale and enlarge images without losing quality.
 Support JPG/PNG/JPEG

 30. [jpghd](https://jpghd.com/) 👉 Using 2022 cutting-edge AI models for lossless restoration of old photos (supports old, scratched photo restoration, colorization, and Magic Photo)